 Although you can use one tag for multiple accounts, it’s usually smarter to create a unique tag each time.
 For example, say you have one account each for Amazon USA, Canada, and Mexico.
 Rather than just tagging each one “Amazon,” it might be better to use Amazon_US, Amazon_CA, and Amazon_MX.

-Back Market is currently unique in that you can enable or disable automatic tagging for notifications.
+Our Back Market integration allows you to enable or disable automatic tagging for notifications.
 All are enabled by default on accounts connected on or after 2/22/2022.

 We created the tag “negative feedback” back when using spaces in a tag was cool.
 Now we can’t change it without breaking a bunch of our customers’ triggers.
 Oops!